jrodewig/wanderahead.github.io/_posts/2025-03-29-why-dayton-ohio-is-the-outdoor-destination-youve-been-dreaming-of.md

 For a more grown-up greenspace, Aullwood Garden MetroPark has a pleasant mile-long path through woodland gardens listed on the National Register of Historic Places.
-Don’t expect topiaries or artificial grottoes.
-It’s a natural setting with hills and a prairie, accented by wildflowers and the meandering Wiles Creek.
+Don't expect topiaries or artificial grottoes.
+It's a natural setting with hills and a prairie, accented by wildflowers and the meandering Wiles Creek.
 Some of the sycamore trees on the former estate are more than 600 years old.
 In season, the daffodils, lilies and roses add a splash of color.